Referring to Positive Behaviour Support: What Support Coordinators Need to Know

 • Step 6: Ongoing implementation support, coaching, and review cycles

-Current wait times: [Contact us for current availability — we maintain a priority pathway for participants with urgent restrictive practice compliance needs]
+Current wait times: Our intake process is done under 48 hours, with appointments usually secured within two weeks.
+We recommend you contact us for current availability as we maintain a priority pathway for participants with urgent restrictive practice compliance needs.

 Get In Touch